West End Water Renewal

 The 30th Street District, home to the West End Neighborhood, Esther Simplot Park, Quinn’s Pond, and the Whitewater Park, has experienced tremendous revitalization in the nearly 10 years since it was established.
 Envisioned as a premier urban neighborhood celebrating its unique location between the Boise River Corridor and downtown, the 30th Street area is positioned to welcome an even broader range of housing options, employment, as well as neighborhood services and amenities.
 The large tracts of empty commercial lots along Main and Whitewater Streets and Fairview Avenue hold great potential to redevelop into active neighborhoods.

 A May 2022 City of Boise Public Works sewer study identified that current zoning regulations allow for, and property owners aim to deliver, 2,500 units of residential housing on their properties.
 This requires that a new regional lift station, a 530-foot pressurized discharge pipe, and approximately one mile of new or replaced gravity sewer lines, all sized to serve 2,500 units, must be built – at a cost of over $6 million.
 In response, the Agency brought together the City of Boise Public Works Department and the developers in a collaborative effort and devised a joint-project water renewal infrastructure investment plan (see West End Water Renewal Infographic above) that orchestrates the construction of the needed sewer upgrades.
-Public Works will build the lift station and pressurized discharge pipe and each development will install segments of updated and upsized piping.
+Public Works will build the lift station and pressurized discharge pipe, and each development will install segments of updated and upsized piping.
 CCDC will reimburse each party, through separate reimbursement agreements, for eligible public expenses.

-This multi-agency public-private partnership will result in an efficiency of public funds and limit the disruptions related to construction.
+This multi-agency public-private partnership will result in the efficiency of public funds and limit the disruptions related to construction.
 Once complete, the new infrastructure will provide the catalyst for a reawakening of some of the most prominent properties in the district, supporting developments, which will welcome more housing options and spaces for new businesses to thrive.

 LOCAL Fairview – Subtext – 271 units/8,000 square feet of commercial